Sextus Pompey: Biography

 However, Sextus was by now prepared for strong resistance.
+He went about establishing a blockade around Italy, preventing any food from reaching the peninsula.
+At one point, Antony's mother, Julia, ended up in Sicily with Sextus.
+He sent her along to Antony in the East as a token of good faith, and the two agreed to help one another if war broke out between Antony and Octavian.
+In response, Octavian also took steps to try and secure Sextus' loyalty.
 In the following years, military confrontations failed to return a conclusive victory for either side, although in 40 BC Sextus' admiral, the freedman Menas, seized Sardinia from Octavian's governor Marcus Lurius.
 In 39 BC, Sextus and the triumvirs signed for peace in the Pact of Misenum.
+Pompey was given legitimate control over Sicily and Sardinia in exchange for keeping the grain supply to Rome open and keeping his pirates in check.
 The reason for the peace treaty was to secure the West before the anticipated campaign against the Parthian Empire: Tacitus reports the view that "he [Octavian] had cheated Sextus Pompeius by a spurious peace treaty".
 Antony, the leader of Rome's eastern provinces, needed a large number of legions for the coming campaign, which would take his army (ostensibly) through Mesopotamia, Armenia and Parthia.
 Thus, an armistice with Sextus' large forces on Sicily proved useful.

 The peace did not last for long.
 In Antony's absence, Octavian renewed the conflict against Sextus.
 Sextus and Octavian accused each other of violating the terms of the Pact of Misenum, but the final straw was the betrayal of Sardinia to Octavian by Menas.
 Octavian was defeated in the naval battle of Messina (37 BC), so he now turned to his friends Marcus Vipsanius Agrippa and Titus Statilius Taurus, both very talented generals.
 In addition, the third triumvir, Marcus Aemilius Lepidus, raised 14 legions in his African provinces to help defeat Pompey.

 Agrippa spent the winter training a navy on land and building a fleet near Lake Avernus, from scratch.
 Agrippa fought Sextus at Mylae in August 36 BC, and again a month later, while Lepidus and Statilius Taurus invaded Sicily.
 In the Battle of Naulochus, Agrippa destroyed the remainder of Sextus' fleet.
 Sextus escaped to Asia Minor and, by abandoning Sicily, lost his only base of support.